-CO 119 Safety & Mobility Project - Design Phase
+CO 119 Safety & Mobility Improvement Project - Design Phase

 Project Overview

 By the year 2040, the Diagonal Highway between Boulder and Longmont is expected to see a 25% increase in vehicular traffic.
 Increased traffic can result in more congestion, delay, tailpipe emissions, and potentially more crashes.
 The Colorado Department of Transportation (CDOT) and the Regional Transportation District (RTD) are taking action to mitigate these outcomes and expand transportation options beyond private automobiles.